-We deliver Online Safety Training courses to:
+We offer the following Online Safety Training

 These sessions provide parents with a window into the current popular technologies and how their children use them.
 Demonstrating the massive positives and potential pitfalls, the interactive presentation provides parents with advice, coping strategies and resources to help them understand and engage with their child’s online lives.